flaxandteal/onyx-dp-nlp-category-api/README.md

     Poetry >= 1.4.1
     Python >= 3.10

 If you are failing to compile and the error message is something like `do you have cargo in your PATH?` this is because it's trying to compile the underlying package `bonn-py` which is written in Rust.
 There is no requirement to compile the source package.
 This is because your machine doesn't match a [pre-built distribution](https://pypi.org/project/bonn/#files).
 You'll need to check your OS, OS version, processor and python version.
+You can use `poetry env info` to see what poetry is using.

 In addition, S3 authentication is done within `boto3`, which uses the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, if set.